 His photo stood on a tallboy near her bedroom door.
-It was taken a few years before he had died; it was a portrait taken on the night of her 25th birthday.
-He looked so happy, as they both did before her mother’s death.
+It was taken a few years before he had died; photographed on the night of her 25th birthday.
+He looked so happy, like they both did before her mother’s death.
 His cropped black hair bore two silver streaks along the hairline, passing back from his forehead and above his ears.
 His blue eyes were bright.
 His high cheekbones, which she had inherited, cast a slight shadow above his square jawline.
-His bow-shaped mouth had a full lower lip and with his gentle smile softened the sculptured lines of his face.
-His was a distinguished, attractive face, and beloved.
+His bow-shaped mouth had a full lower lip.
+With his gentle smile it softened the sculptured lines of his face.
+His was a distinguished, attractive face, and beloved by her.
 She hummed Dad’s favourite The Dance of the Sugar Plum Fairies as she waltzed back to the mirror and looked at herself.

 She had inherited his midnight hair, high cheek bones and full bottom lip, but she had her mother’s softer jawline , rounded nose, and deep brown eyes.
 She liked to think she was the perfect mix of both parents, especially tonight.
 She was going to a performance of the Sydney Symphony Orchestra; this ritual was in honour of her mother.
 She had performed it every year since her mother had passed ten years before.
 This sad event was followed, three years later, by her father’s passing.

-Facing her mid-thirties, even with her personal success as a musician in theater orchestras, did not fill the void left by a lack of family.
-Marie-Claire felt the heavy cloak of aloneness as a burden she would love to cast off.
+Facing her mid-thirties she knew that even with her personal success as a musician in theater orchestras there was a void left by a lack of family.
+Marie-Claire felt the aloneness as a burden she would love to cast off.
 She began humming The Dance of the Sugar Plum Fairies again; her father had loved every bar of The Nutcracker, by Tchaikovsky.
-She wondered why she wasn’t humming the her mother’s favourite, Beethoven’s Fifth since the evening’s outing was in memory of her.
+She wondered why she wasn’t humming Beethoven’s Fifth which was her mother’s favourite since the evening’s outing was in memory of her.
 She glanced at her antique watch, and decided not to put her mother’s old vinyl recording on the player.